 Just like that feeling of starting your internship or your first ward shift as a registrar, I anticipated the first few weeks working here to be an adjustment.
 But what I hadn’t quite prepared myself for – despite a decade working in development economics and community health projects across East and West Africa – was the incredibly, unjustifiably and unfairly high child mortality rates.

 Here in Kenya, we have 8 a.m. handover meetings, like at my tertiary teaching hospital in Australia.
 The night staff present their cases, and consultants quiz and often intimidate in their teaching.
-And just like at home, we start with the admissions, then the high acuity cases.
+Just like at home, we start with the admissions, then the high-acuity cases.
 But that’s where the familiarity ends: the third part of every morning meeting is consumed with discussing the mortalities.
-Often one case, sometimes up to five – and so many are such simple and avoidable deaths.
+Often, there is one case, sometimes up to five, and so many are such simple and avoidable deaths.

 While we are fortunate to consider a clinical trial enrolment or the latest immunotherapy for a child presenting with malignancy in Australia, an intermittent supply of pethidine is all that is available here to palliate a child presenting with simple leukaemia.

-Burns routinely referred to tertiary specialist units in Australia receive nothing more than simple dressings and completely inadequate analgesia; ubiquitous wound infections leave permanent scars on subsequently deformed little limbs.
+Burns routinely referred to tertiary specialist units in Australia receive nothing more than simple dressings and wholly inadequate analgesia; ubiquitous wound infections leave permanent scars on subsequently deformed little limbs.

 A simple case of gastroenteritis that would score a trial of fluids in our well-resourced Emergency Department is a death sentence to the severely malnourished baby being fed unpasteurised cow’s milk due to a lack of maternal milk supply.
 Exhausted and weak mothers rest their heads by the side of their sick children all day, hoping for a miracle.
 The wails from mothers whose children die are deep, pained and relentless, echoing through the ward, revealing a soul full of pain.